 [Section IV.]
-(Section VI, P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the burgesses, constable, assistants and freeholders, together with such inhabitants, housekeepers, within the said borough as shall have resided therein at least for the space of one whole year next preceding any such election, as is hereinafter directed, and hire a house and ground within the said borough of the yearly value of five pounds or upwards, on the first day of May, one thousand seven hundred and eighty-three, and on that day yearly forever thereafter, unless the same shall happen to fall on Sunday, and then on the next day following, publicly to meet in some convenient place within the said borough, to be appointed by the chief constable, and then and there to nominate, elect and choose by ballot two able men of the inhabitants of the said borough to be burgesses, one to be constable and one to be town clerk, and four to be assistants within the same, for assisting the said burgesses in managing the affairs of the said borough, and in keeping peace and good order therein; which election shall be taken from time to time by the high constable of the year preceding, and the names of the person so elected shall be certified under his seal to the president of the supreme executive council, for the time being, within fifteen days next after such election; and the burgess who shall have the majority of votes shall be called the chief burgess of the said borough.
-But in case it shall so happen that the said freeholders and inhabitants, housekeepers aforesaid, shall neglect or refuse to choose burgesses and the other officers in manner aforesaid, that then it shall and may be lawful for the president in council to nominate, appoint and commissionate burgesses, constable, town clerk and assistants for that year, to hold and continue in their respective offices until the next time of annual election appointed as aforesaid, and so often as occasion shall require.
+(Section V. P. L.) And be it further enacted by the authority aforesaid, That it shall and may be lawful for the burgesses, constables and assistants and freeholders as shall have resided within the same borough for at least one whole year next preceding any such election as is hereinafter directed on the first Monday in May in the year of our Lord one thousand seven hundred and eighty-eight and on that day yearly thereafter forever publicly to meet at the court house within the said borough and then and their to nominate, elect and choose by ballot two able freemen of the inhabitants of the said borough to be burgesses, one to be a constable and one to be town clerk and six freeholders to be assistants within the same for assisting the said burgesses in managing the affairs of the said borough and in keeping the peace and good order therein which election shall be taken from time to time by the high constable of the year preceding and the names of the persons so elected shall be certified under his seal to the president of the supreme executive council for the time being within fifteen days next after such election, and the burgess who shall have the majority of votes shall be called the chief burgess [of the said borough] but if the votes should be equal, the supreme executive council shall determine which shall be chief burgess, and in case it should so happen that the said freeholders shall neglect or refuse to choose burgesses and the said other officers in manner aforesaid, that then it shall and may be lawful for the president or vice-president in council to nominate, appoint . and commissionate burgesses, constable, town clerk and assistants for that year, to hold and continue in their respective offices until the next time of annual election appointed as aforesaid and so as often as occasion shall require.